reticulardev/xside/docs/overview.md

 Pyside.
 It also provides the security of being able to continue officially using the robust original Qt.

+## Code style

+Qt originally uses the camelCase code style and this is reflected in PySide which also uses it by default.
+In an effort to make Python code idiomatic, the snake_case and true_property features were introduced.

+Find out more about the feature in the official [Pyside documentation](https://doc.qt.io/qtforpython-6/considerations.html#features)

+In our tests, the true_property feature didn't work well in every way, but the snake_case style was maintained.
+Anyone who has worked with PyGObject, the GTK bind to Python, will feel right at home.

 ## Conclusion

 As Qt Company progresses with CSD support, this project will be improved.
 And